Dale McCourt

 Dale Allen McCourt (born January 26, 1957) is a Canadian former professional ice hockey forward.
 He played in the National Hockey League with the Detroit Red Wings, Buffalo Sabres, and Toronto Maple Leafs between 1977 and 1984.
 He later played with HC Ambrì–Piotta in the Swiss Nationalliga A between 1985 and 1992.
-He was selected first overall by the Red Wings in the 1977 NHL amateur draft.
+He was selected first overall by the Red Wings in the 1977 NHL amateur draft., becoming the first Canadian Indigenous player to be selected first in the NHL Draft.
 Internationally McCourt played for the Canadian national team at the 1979 and 1981 World Championships.

 Junior hockey

 McCourt played major junior in the Ontario Hockey Association (OHA, renamed OMJHL during his tenure, today's OHL).
 As a 15-year-old, he was already playing Tier II junior hockey when called up by the Sudbury Wolves for part of the 1972–73 OHA season.
 He joined the Hamilton Red Wings for the full 1973–74 OHA season, and was team captain by the time the (renamed) Hamilton Fincups won the 1975–76 OMJHL Championship and then the national 1976 Memorial Cup championship.

 In 1976–77, McCourt led the relocated St. Catharines Fincups as the team won the OMJHL Regular Season Championship.
 That season, McCourt was awarded the Red Tilson Trophy as the league's Most Outstanding Player and was voted the nationwide CHL Player of the Year.
 Dale was also awarded the William Hanley Trophy as the OMJHL's Most Sportsmanlike Player in both 1975–76 and 1976–77.

 In the 1977 World Junior Ice Hockey Championships, McCourt scored 18 points, a Canadian record he shares with Brayden Schenn and one point more than Eric Lindros and Wayne Gretzky.

 McCourt was drafted 1st overall by the Detroit Red Wings in the 1977 NHL amateur draft.
 He made an impression on the Detroit Red Wings after being the first NHL amateur pick in 1977.
 He successfully scored 33 goals in the first year with the team.